 Check out this great video

-We began our campaign with two key aims: Firstly, to raise awareness of how the law in Scotland fails the vast majority of victims of serious sexual offences by making it extremely difficult to prosecute sex offenders; and secondly, to try to speak on behalf of those survivors who are unable to speak for themselves.
+We began our campaign with two key aims: Firstly, to raise awareness of how the law in Scotland fails the majority of survivors of serious sexual offences by making it extremely difficult to prosecute sex offenders; and secondly, to try to speak on behalf of those survivors who are unable to speak for themselves.

 Since we launched our campaign in 2018 we’ve been contacted by many other survivors who want to share their experiences with us, and to offer their support.
 As a result we’ve heard stories from all over Scotland and from people of all ages and backgrounds, and it has really brought home to us how common the experiences of rape, sexual assault and childhood sexual abuse truly are.

-When we talk about the number of victims of sexual offences we tend to forget that those who report their experiences are just a small proportion of those affected.
+When we talk about the numbers of victims of sexual offences we tend to forget that those who report their experiences are just a small proportion of those affected.
 It’s estimated that only 16.8% of victims make the decision to go to the police following a rape or sexual assault, and this means that the scale of the problem is vastly under reported.
 2,255 reports of rape were made to Police Scotland in 2017/2018.
 If that represents just 16.8% of all the people who experienced rape last year then the true number of victims is closer to 13,500.

 (*Sources shown below)

-We know from our own experiences, and from others who have shared their experiences with us, that these crimes often have a lifelong impact upon victims.
-It’s also a difficult subject to talk about and victims can feel responsible for what happened or fear that they will be blamed, which means that they are more likely to keep it a secret or to disclose only to a trusted friend or family member.
+We know from our own experiences, and from others who have shared their experiences with us, that these crimes often have a lifelong impact upon survivors.
+It’s also a difficult subject to talk about and surviviors can feel responsible for what happened or fear that they will be blamed, which means that they are more likely to keep it a secret or to disclose only to a trusted friend or family member.
 This makes it even easier for offenders to escape consequence or prosecution for their actions.

 At Speak Out Survivors we stand in solidarity with all survivors, regardless of whether their experiences are recent or historic, whether they are young or old or male or female, whether the offender was a stranger or someone known to them or someone responsible for their care, and whether the offence was reported or not.